-Adamson’s interest was furthered with his father, Don, through working together with tools on cars, tree houses and other building projects.
+Adamson’s interest was further developed with his father, Don, through working together with tools on cars, tree houses and other building projects.

 After leaving school Adamson worked at three different yards to complete his apprenticeship in the boat building trade.
 This gave him experience in three different styles of craftsmanship including working with timber, steel and fiberglass materials.
 Adamson developed enjoyment in working with wood.